 OcNOS is a modular, multi-tasking network operating system, with tight integration capabilities on commodity hardware.
 This design allows for scaled and performance critical deployments.
 The niche coupling with merchant silicon utilizes key hardware capabilities for better performance and feature set.

-OcNOS solution is built using standards based definitions, as well as popular vendor specific extensions for device management.
+OcNOS solution is built using open networking standards, as well as popular vendor specific extensions for device management.
 The operation and management is provided using CLI and SNMP which is built on top a fully transactional management plane.
 This allows the OcNOS-based network node to be easy to operate and interoperate with another vendor node.
 The OcNOS management plane can support a wide variety of management interfaces like CLI, SNMP, REST, NETCONF, SAF IMM-OI and any future or custom north bound management interface.

 OcNOS supports technologies required for bandwidth scaling at data centers and interconnects.
 The OcNOS centralized transaction based managed object modeling layer allows for multiple management interfaces.
 This, in turn, allows for a central service level provisioning and chaining across multiple devices.
 OcNOS infrastructure is SDN and NFV ready.
 The control plane and data plane has support for SDN support through OpenFlow.
 The SMI based C APIs provides end users the ability to write user defined functions to program the network control and data plane to provide custom programmable network operations.